 - Credit risk;

-- · Liquidity risk; and
+- Liquidity risk; and

-- Market risk (currency risk, interest rate risk and price risk).
+- Market risk (currency risk and interest rate risk).

 Credit risk

 Credit risk is the risk of financial loss to the Group if a customer or counterparty to a financial instrument fails to meet its contractual obligations.